Meng05/meng05.github.io/source/_posts/image-transform-practice.md

 - Project
 ---

-This is an assignment in Object-Oriented Data Structures in C++ — Week 4 (University of Illinois).
+This is modified version of the assignment in Object-Oriented Data Structures in C++ — Week 4 (University of Illinois).

 {% gp 3-1 %}
 <img width="96%" src="https://i.loli.net/2020/03/25/CkObM7iRVo6gHhW.png"/>